 In 2013, at the age of 36, she earned her degree in fine arts from the National Institute of Culture, INAC-Panama.

 Her first composition, “From Hats and Drums” shows the figures of two small drums (souvenirs from her country) and a Panamanian hat.
 She reversed the original size of the objects in the composition, making the hat larger than the drums.
 This piece became the first in an ongoing thematic series of still lives.
 Her first completed series: “Tribute to Meme” is composed of 16 paintings based on a popular Panamanian poem: “A Cumbia Incident”.
 The works show the inception of Mayra’s current artistic style, along with thematic depth is handling socio-political issues such as femicide.
-“Tribute to Meme” began as an idea for a thesis project while pursuing her degree as a Bachelor of Fine Arts and Experimental Media from Ganexa – Panama University.
+“Tribute to Meme” began as an idea for a thesis project while pursuing her degree as a Bachelor of Fine Arts from Ganexa – Panama University.
 (2013-2016).
 It evolved into a socially aware, figurative expressionist body of work centred on the visual exploration of emotion, the dissecting of patriarchal literature, and the societal view of women.